 In March, 2010, The New Republic published the linguist John McWhorter’s denunciation of the damage he insisted had been done to African-Americans such as himself and his relatives by the leftist-activist professors Frances Fox Piven and Richard Cloward.
 Piven and Cloward had tried to bring down capitalism in the 1960s by flooding welfare rolls with angry would-be recipients.
 Nearly half a century later, McWhorter still hadn’t gotten over it.
 He cast them among the crackpots of racial protest, writing that he’d love to “erase” them from memory: “Rarely in American history have people with such a destructive agenda [as Piven and Cloward] had such power over the lives of the innocent…, helping to ruin the lives of, for example, some of my relatives.”

 Such power?
-McWhorter was certainly on-message with conservative thunderings against Piven and Cloward by Glenn Beck and the right-radical provocateur David Horowitz — everyone’s source on the horrors supposedly perpetrated by Piven and Cloward.
+McWhorter was certainly justified in critiquing Piven and Cloward’s professedly “revolutionary,” “anti-racist” tactics.
+But his critique of them went too far, with a lot of conservative thundering against them, for example by Glenn Beck and the right-radical provocateur David Horowitz — everyone’s source on the horrors supposedly perpetrated by Piven and Cloward.

 A lot of American leftist ideology cast Blacks as the cats’ paws of revolution against a regime that had long consigned them to a “reserve army of the unemployed,” exploited and brutalized.
 Yet Piven and Cloward’s call for resistance, via their racialized “politics of turmoil,” was no solution.
 It opened no path to political or economic justice, let alone integration.